meanbee/magento2-environment/README.md

 This repository is the development environment that Meanbee are using for their Magento 2 builds.

+This repository will build a Magento 2 instance and inject the configured extensions into it.

+We are currently running:

+* PHP 7
+* NGINX
+* MySql

 ## Development Environment Setup

     cp composer.env.sample composer.env